ecvsgl/PythonRepo/README.md

-# PythonRepo_Private
+# PythonRepo

-My works in Python for my "Intro to Programming in Python" course.
+This repo contains my course notes as well as my homeworks for my "Intro. to Python Programming" course in Sabancı University Master's in IT.